xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 #### Changing older or multiple commits

-Interactive rebasing can be used for changing commits in many way such as editing, deleting and squashing.
-To start an interactive rebase you need to use the SHA-1 or index of the commit that **immediately precedes** the last commit you want to modify.
+Interactive rebasing can be used for changing commits in many ways such as editing, deleting and squashing.
+To start an interactive rebase you need to use the SHA-1 of the commit **before** the **oldest** (first) commit you want to modify.
+You can use `~` to reference the parent commit.

-The `git rebase -i` command you show you the commit from the older to the newest and will apply the commit in this order when rebasing.
+The `git rebase -i` command will show you commits from oldest to newest and will apply them in this order when rebasing.

 ``` bash
 $ git log --oneline